Elena Vesnina: 2004–2005

 Vesnina began the year with a second-round exit at the ITF event in Bergamo.
 She then failed to qualify for the ITF Ortisei, exiting at the first round of the qualifying draw.
 She also lost in first qualifying round of the 2004 Hyderabad Open to an unranked Barbara Schwartz.
 At St. Petersburg, she got past the qualifying round and then defeated compatriot Anastasia Rodionova in the first round proper on her way to a quarterfinal finish, where she was defeated by Ivana Lisjak of Croatia.

 Vesnina next played in June at Marseille, falling at the last round of the qualifying draw she was granted a lucky loser before bowing out to No. 1 seed and then world No. 70, Ľubomíra Kurhajcová.
 She then made early exits in Gorizia and Vittel.
-Following this disappointing performance she reached two ITF quarterfinals in a row, in Moscow losing to Maria Kondratieva, and in Balashikha losing to Anastasiya Yakimova.
+Following this, she reached two ITF quarterfinals in a row, in Moscow losing to Maria Kondratieva, and in Balashikha losing to Anastasiya Yakimova.
 In late September, as a direct main-draw entrant into the $50k tournament at Batumi, Georgia, she also reached the quarterfinals, where she lost to No. 1 seed Anna Chakvetadze.

 In her next events, Vesnina tried to qualify for a WTA Tour-level Kremlin Cup but was knocked out at the second hurdle by world No. 61, Claudine Schaul, and in the Bell Challenge where she succeeded for the first time in winning through qualifying into a WTA tournament main draw but lost in the first round of the main draw to Mariana Díaz Oliva.
 Vesnina then qualified in Opole, Poland, but lost to Hana Šromová in the second-round.
 She ended the year by reaching the quarterfinal at Bergamo, losing to Estonian star Maret Ani.
 Vesnina ended the year ranked No. 286.

-She started 2005 attempting to make headway in WTA main draws and next entered the qualifying round of the Cellular South Cup but lost in straight sets to Varvara Lepchenko.
+She started 2005 attempting to make headway in WTA Tour main draws and next entered the qualifying round of the Cellular South Cup but lost in straight sets to Varvara Lepchenko.
 The following week, she lost to Tatsiana Uvarova in the second qualifying round of an ITF tournament at St. Paul, Minnesota.
 Extending her bad start, she made a first-round exit at the ITF St. Petersburg; she then qualified at Civitavecchia, reaching the semifinals before losing to Maret Ani in three sets.
 In May, she entered qualifying for the Tier II event at Warsaw, and avenged her previous defeat by Adriana Barna, knocking her out but then fell again to Anna Chakvetadze in the second round.